-We may raise additional capital through the issuance of equity or convertible debt securities or by entering into borrowing arrangements in order to meet our capital needs.
+We may raise additional capital through the issuance of equity or convertible debt securities or by entering into new or modifying existing borrowing arrangements in order to meet our capital needs.
 Additional funds to allow us to meet our capital needs may not be available on terms acceptable to us or at all.

 We believe that our cash and the cash we expect to generate from operations will be sufficient to meet our capital needs for the next twelve months.
-However, it is possible that we may need or choose to obtain additional financing to fund our future activities.
-We could raise these funds by selling more stock to the public or to selected investors, or by entering into borrowing arrangements.
-We may not be able to obtain additional funds on favorable terms, or at all.
+However, it is possible that we may need or choose to obtain additional financing or to modify existing financing arrangements to fund our future activities.
+We could raise these funds by selling more stock to the public or to selected investors, or by entering into borrowing arrangements; provided that the terms of our existing Notes, Warrants and Additional Warrants permit our ability to access this additional capital (See "Risks Related to Our Convertible Notes").
+We may not be able to obtain additional funds on favorable terms, or at all, including if the holders of our Notes, Warrants, or Additional Warrants do not approve such a transaction or if they are unwilling to modify our existing financing arrangements with them.
 If adequate funds are not available, we may be required to curtail our operations or other business activities significantly or to obtain funds through arrangements with strategic partners or others that may require us to relinquish rights to certain technologies or potential markets.